verbb/navigation/docs/developers/events.md

 ## Nav related events

 ### The `beforeSaveNav` event
-Plugins can get notified before an navigation is saved
+Plugins can get notified before a navigation is saved

 ```php
 use verbb\navigation\events\NavEvent;